greggman/pico-8-post-processing/README.md

 * `width`, `height` (number)

-  The width to the resolution of the canvas.
+  The the resolution to make the canvas.
 Pico-8's normal canvas size is 128x128 but if you want to post process you probably want more output pixels than input pixels.